+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 1st November 2007 at the Lewis Gluckman Gallery, Cork Beyond The Country.
+Private view 1st November 2007 at the Lewis Gluckman Gallery, Cork BEYOND THE COUNTRY.
 Perspectives of the Land in Historic and Contemporary Art

 How does landscape relate to land?
 Do they refer to the same thing?
 How can representations of the land or the countryside carry positive and/or negative implications?
 Juxtaposing 19th and early 20th century paintings with contemporary art, the exhibition Beyond the country examines different ideas of the land and presents new ways of approaching its visual codes.
 Curated by René Zechlin and Matt Packer.